microsoft/ivy/doc/examples/quic/README.md

 ### MinQUIC

 This implementation does not support IETF version 15 as of this writing.
-When it does, ese these isntructions to run it.
+When it does, use these isntructions to run it.

 #### Steps to get started with MinQUIC